suhlig/euro-exchange-rates-resource/README.markdown

 # Euro Exchange Rates Resource

 This is an example resource for the [concourse-resource-go](https://github.com/homeport/concourse-resource-go) interface.
+It fetches currency exchange rates from the European Central Bank via [Frankfurter](https://github.com/hakanensari/frankfurter).

 # Development